matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

                              Returns: R11,R12,R13,R14,R15

 Note that tokens are treated in an *exclusive*, not inclusive, manner.
-The end token from the intial request was '9' which corresponded to R10.
+The end token from the initial request was '9' which corresponded to R10.
 When the 2nd request was made, R10 did not appear again, even though from=9 was specified.
 If you know the token, you already have the data.